NativeScript/workshop/docs/chapters/chapter4.md

   <b>Exercise</b>: Navigation with code
 </h4>

 In this exercise we will play with the `blue` component.
-`blue.component.html` already contains 4 buttons, each calling a different function.
+The `blue.component.html` already contains four buttons, each calling a different function.

 Your task is to implement the empty functions, so that: